 - Copy of a valid passport (for international applicants only)

 *Proof of English language proficiency: Knowledge of the English language is not a requirement for admission.
 At European University Cyprus, applicants whose native language is not English take the university’s English Placement Test (EPT) upon arrival at the university to indicate their English level and be placed in appropriate courses.
-Applicants who have passed either the TOEFL examination with a minimum score of 550 (213 computer-based, 79 Internet-based), English IGCSE with grade ‘C’ or above, or IELTS with a score of 6.5 or above are exempted from the EPT.
+Applicants who have passed either the TOEFL examination with a minimum score of 79 (Internet-based), English IGCSE with grade ‘C’ or above, or IELTS (Academics) with a score of 6.5 or above are exempted from the EPT.
 Other external exams may be accepted by the Language Center of the University as equivalent.
 Please consult with the Office of Admissions for more details.
 Candidates, whose English proficiency is not up to the university’s standard, have the opportunity to take additional English language classes according to their degree requirements.

 Payment of Fees